chana-kaminsky/mancala/readme.md

-Mancala game where computer plays using a descision tree with AlphaBeta pruning.
+A mancala game where the user can play against the computer.
-Created for MCON 368 in Touro College.
+Uses minimax with AlphaBeta pruning.